bitsgravity/Template/README.md

-# Shaadi Karo
+# Template

-Shaadi Karo App is an Android native app developed in Kotlin.

-It will be showing the suggestions for matching personal profiles in a list which can be accepted/declined according to the users wish.
+The app will be showing the suggestions for matching personal profiles in a list which can be accepted/declined according to the users wish.

 ## Features